AlticeLabsProjects/kyoto/README.md

     $ make PREFIX=/custom/install/root
     $ sudo make install

+If you're using Debian, create a package by running:

+    # make deb

+You can find the resulting `.deb` in the `build` directory.

 **Notes:**

   * Make sure you have [Lua 5.1](http://www.lua.org/versions.html#5.1) already installed (later versions are not supported);